FAQs for graduate applicants

 I am applying for a course but I cannot get hold of a copy of my transcript?

 Many institutions provide electronic transcripts via an approved, secure third-party provider.
-Please check with your institution whether they are providing such transcripts, and if yes, request a copy to be sent to firstname.lastname@example.org.
+Please check with your institution whether they are providing such transcripts, and if they do, request a copy to be sent to firstname.lastname@example.org.
 If you are unable to get hold of either an electronic copy or a scan of a hard copy of your transcript, please upload with your application a download from your institution's student self-service portal (if available) showing your name, the institution and the grades you have achieved.
 If you cannot obtain any documentation of your grades, you should upload correspondence from the institution confirming that they cannot provide a transcript.

 If your institution has made any changes to grading arrangements due to the pandemic, you should also ask your referees to provide information on your degree results and marks in their reference, if they can.